-Ethan Cerami, Ph.D. is the Director of the Knowledge Systems Group and Lead Scientist in the Department of Biostatistics and Computational Biology at Dana-Farber Cancer Institute.
+Ethan Cerami, Ph.D. is the Director of the Knowledge Systems Group and Principal Scientist in the Department of Data Sciences at Dana-Farber Cancer Institute.
 Prior to joining Dana-Farber, Ethan was the Director of Computational Biology at Blueprint Medicines, and Director of Cancer Informatics Development at Memorial Sloan Kettering Cancer Center (MSKCC).
 While at MSKCC, Ethan co-founded the cBioPortal for Cancer Genomics, and the group remains active in its continued development.

 James Lindsay, Ph.D. is Associate Director and Chief Software Architect within the Knowledge Systems Group.
 Prior to joining Dana-Farber, James was a Co-founder of Smpl Bio, a bioinformatics company which builds web based tools that simplify complex statistical and analytical tasks for bench biologists.
 He brings expertise in software architecture, bioinformatics, genomics and machine learning.
 Within the Knowledge Systems Group, James leads several new initiatives, including the MatchMiner platform for algorithmically matching genomic profiles to clinical trials.

-Priti Kumari, M.S. is a Bioinformatics Engineer within the group.
+Priti Kumari, M.S. is Senior Bioinformatics Team Lead within the group.
 Prior to joining Dana-Farber, Priti worked as a Bioinformatics Software Engineer at the University of Maryland School of Medicine, Institute For Genome Sciences.
 She brings expertise in bioinformatics, genomics, and next-generation sequence analysis.
 Within the Knowledge Systems Group, Priti leads development of the cBioPortal @ DFCI, an online portal for mining all sequencing data at Dana-Farber.

 Tali Mazor, Ph.D., is a Computational Biology Scientist within the group.
 Prior to joining Dana-Farber, Tali received her Ph.D. in Biomedical Sciences from the University of California San Francisco where she studied the heterogeneity and evolution of brain tumor genomics and epigenomics.
 She brings expertise in genomics, translational cancer research and computational biology.
 Within the Knowledge Systems Group, Tali will focus on several initiatives, including outreach and training for cBioPortal and genomic analysis of data from the Profile and GENIE projects.